 While athletes must be at least eight years of age to officially train and compete, children between the ages of 2 -7 with and without intellectual disabilities can participate in our Young Athlete Program (YAP).
 The program introduces children into the world of sports with a variety of activities that support cognitive, social, and motor skill development.
 Examples of activities are walking on a floor-level balance beam, jumping on targets, and throwing/kicking a ball.

-For the first time at Summer Games, we will be hosting a YAP demonstration on Saturday between 9:30 and 11:00 am at the Marya Welch Tennis Center on the U.C.
+For the first time at Summer Games, we hosted a YAP demonstration on Saturday between 9:30 and 11:00 am at the Marya Welch Tennis Center on the U.C.
 Davis campus.